1-25 of 334

 Categories

-Accepts applications and determines eligibility for the Medicaid program; and reinstate individuals who have lost their Medicaid benefits due to incarceration, institutionalization, noncompliance or other reasons.
+Medicare provides medical coverage to eligible individuals.
+JFS can help accept applications and determine eligibility for the Medicaid program and reinstate individuals who have lost their Medicaid benefits due to incarceration, institutionalization, noncompliance or other reasons.

 Home and community-based waivers are programs of in-home and community care that help Ohio Medicaid consumers remain at home instead of being in a nursing home, hospital or facility for people with mental retardation and/or developmental disabilities.